 For lack of a better way to describe it –for better or worse– by 2000, doctors were calling this set of symptoms an anxiety disorder.

 The doctors found themselves with a brain disorder and in need of a title.
-Since, on the surface it rather resembles worrying, the word anxiety was chosen to descrive it.
+Since on the surface it rather resembles worrying, the word anxiety was chosen to describe it.

 But, it’s actually very different from worry.